0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 After a year, ClickFix has evolved, I would say, but in my opinion, it has merely experimented with existing methods using different legitimate services that were already available.

-Here is the general concept of a
+Here is the general concept of

-**By the end of 2024**, The term **DeceptionAds** was a thing, which(you can read it right [here](https://labs.guard.io/deceptionads-fake-captcha-driving-infostealer-infections-and-a-glimpse-to-the-dark-side-of-0c516f4dc0b6)) was a Ad-Networks As Enablers to `cloak` their intention and use it to spread infection
+**By the end of 2024**, The term **DeceptionAds** was a thing, which (you can read it right [here](https://labs.guard.io/deceptionads-fake-captcha-driving-infostealer-infections-and-a-glimpse-to-the-dark-side-of-0c516f4dc0b6)) was a Ad-Networks As Enablers to `cloak` their intention and use it to spread.

+Every day there will be a bunch of

 ### Ads-Networks

 Threat Actor leverage these ads-network in order to maximize their infection, most of the

 This is how the ads-network suppose to work